Black Friday Walmart deals available now: $99 AirPods, $230 Apple Watch SE, $49 Instant Pot and more

 The HP Pavilion i5 GTX 1650 Gaming Laptop will be on sale for $449 from Nov.
 4 to 8.

-Discuss: Black Friday Walmart deals available now: $99 AirPods, $230 Apple Watch SE, $49 Instant Pot and more
+Discuss: Black Friday Walmart deals available now: $100 Wi-Fi robot vac, $48 Roku Ultra, $15 Magic Bullet blender and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.